buggyrace/buggy-race-about/docs/running/user-management.md

 you do, you'll need to create a new administrator by overriding config settings using environment variables.

+## Deleting a user's GitHub details

+If a user has a GitHub username (or an access token, which is issued to the server if it's granted access via the app), you can use the **Delete GitHub details** button on their edit page.

+This might be useful if they've accidentally linked to the "wrong" GitHub account (this sometimes happens if students have more than one GitHub account).
+The server doesn't let you edit these, because they are only set as a consequence of the OAuth app allocating them.
+Similarly, users cannot delete (or change) their own GitHub details.

+Deleting GitHub details simply removes the data from the database.
+It will not make any changes on GitHub, so if the user has cloned the editor repo, that will still be there.
+The race server will no longer offer the user a link to it, of course, because that requires the GitHub username, which you've just deleted.

 ## Downloading user data

 {: .navigation}